-The common perception by which promise problems are useful for treatment of some abnormal situations is in my opinion wrong.
-On the contrary, in my opinion promise problems are the norm: Indeed, the standard and natural presentation of natural decision problems is actually in terms of promise problems, although the the presentation rarely refers explicitly to the terminology of promise problems.
-Consider a standard entry in [16] (or any similar compendium).
-It reads something like "given a planar graph, determine whether or not ..."
+In contrary to the common perception, in my opinion, promise problems are no offshoot for abnormal situations, but are rather the norm: Indeed, the standard and natural presentation of natural decision problems is actually in terms of promise problems, although the the presentation rarely refers explicitly to the terminology of promise problems.
+Consider a standard entry in [17] (or any similar compendium) reading something like "given a planar graph, determine whether or not ..."
 A more formal statement will refer to strings that represent planar graphs.
 Either way, one may wonder what should the decision procedure do when the input is not a (string representing a) planar graph.
-One common formalistic answer is that all strings are interpreted as representation of planar graphs (typically, by using a decoding convention by which every "non-canonical" representation is interpreted as a representation of some fixed planar graph).
+One common formalistic answer is that all strings are interpreted as representations of planar graphs (typically, by using a decoding convention by which every "noncanonical" representation is interpreted as a representation of some fixed planar graph).
 Another (even more) formalistic "solution" is to discuss the problem of distinguishing YES-instances from anything else (i.e., effectively viewing strings that violate the promise as NO-instances).
 Both conventions miss the true nature of the original computational problem, which is concerned with distinguishing planar graphs of one type from planar graphs of another type (i.e., the complementary type).
 That is, the conceptually correct perspective is that the aforementioned problem is a promise problem in which the promise itself is an easily recognizable set.

-But, as observed by Even, Selman and Yacobi [12], the promise need not be an easily recognizable set, and in such a case the issue cannot be pushed under the carpet.
+But, as observed by Even, Selman and Yacobi [13], the promise need not be an easily recognizable set, and in such a case the issue cannot be pushed under the carpet.
 Indeed, consider a computational problem that, analogously to the one above, reads "given a Hamiltonian graph, determine whether or not ..."
-In this case, the two formalistic conventions mentioned above fail: The first one cannot be implemented, whereas the second one may drastically effect the complexity of the problem.
+In this case, the two formalistic conventions mentioned above fail: The first one cannot be implemented, whereas the second one may drastically affect the complexity of the problem.

 Jumping ahead, we mention that the formulation of promise problems is avoided not without reason.
 Firstly, it is slightly more cumbersome than the formulation of ordinary decision problems (having a trivial promise that consists of the set of all strings).
-More importantly, as observed by Even, Selman and Yacobi [12], in some cases "well-known" structural relations (which refer to standard decision problems) need not hold for promise problems (in which the promise itself is hard to test for membership).
-For example, the existence of a promise problem in $\mathcal{NP} \cap \text{co}\mathcal{NP}$ that is \mathcal{NP} -hard (under Cook-reduction) does not seem to imply that $\mathcal{NP} = \text{co}\mathcal{NP}$.
-Still, the benefits of formulating computational problems in terms of promise problems is often more than worthwhile the aforementioned costs.
+More importantly, as observed by Even, Selman and Yacobi [13], in some cases "well-known" structural relations (which refer to standard decision problems) need not hold for promise problems (in which the promise itself is hard to test for membership).
+For example, the existence of a promise problem in $\mathcal{NP} \cap co\mathcal{NP}$ that is \mathcal{NP} -hard (under Cook-reduction) does not seem to imply that $\mathcal{NP} = co\mathcal{NP}$.
+Still, the benefits of formulating computational problems in terms of promise problems is often more than worth the aforementioned costs.